delivering great presentations

 Without worrying too much at this stage, gather all your ideas together – everything that could possibly go into this presentation.

-Once you have collated all your ideas and information, group your thoughts under clear headings.
+Once you have collated all your content, your ideas and information, group your thoughts under clear headings.
 Order them under each if you need to, so that you can provide structure and clarity to the presentation journey.
 At a later date you can rethink your headings, to ensure that they sound like interesting hooks as opposed to bland banners.

 In terms of your presentation structure, where you position key data, statistics or case studies will surely depend on what will be of most interest to your audience on the day.
 If you have logically grouped your ideas to create a generic presentation you can still usefully tweak the content or graphics or rejig the order of your slides to personalize your presentation so that it better connects.